 Wen Cheng: the best noodles in Berlin

-Big fat hand pulled noodles are taking over Berlin – at least that’s the slogan of the Chinese unicorn Wen Cheng, which now supplies Berlin with outstanding dishes in three restaurants.
-As the slogan suggests, the noodles here are still pulled by hand and simply taste unbelievably good!
-The menu is deliberately lean: you can choose between two main courses in different versions, each based on the big fat hand pulled noodles .
-There is also a choice of four side dishes, which are also super simple but extremely tasty.
-At the same time, you don’t have to dig too deep into your pockets for the outstanding quality: You can get the pasta from around €15 each and the side dishes from €4.50.
-The only drawback is that it is usually very busy here and you will have to queue a little before you can enjoy your food.
-There are also no reservations, the crowds are too high for that!
+Big fat hand-pulled noodles are taking over Berlin – at least according to the slogan of Chinese unicorn Wen Cheng, which now has three restaurants in Berlin serving outstanding food.
+As the slogan suggests, the noodles here are still pulled by hand and taste incredibly good!
+The menu is deliberately slim: you can choose between two main courses in different variations, each based on the big fat hand-pulled noodles .There is alsoa selection of four side dishes, which are also super simple but extremely delicious.
+At the same time, you don’t have to dig too deep into your pockets for the outstanding quality: the noodles start at around €15, and the side dishes at €4.50.
+The only drawback is that it’s usually very crowded here, and you have to wait a little before you can enjoy your food.
+There are no reservations either, as it’s too busy for that!

 📍Location: Schönhauser Allee 65 | Prenzlauer Berg; Schönhauser Allee 10 | Mitte; Simon-Dach-Straße 22 | Friedrichshain